There are three types of schools on the Island: local Spanish, Private English, and Private International.

 – You are only intending to live in Lanzarote for a year or two

 – You want your children to be taught the UK curriculum and obtain GCSEs and A Levels

-Local Spanish schools obviously teach in Spanish, and qualifications obtained enable kids to go on to university, technical education and training on the Island and in Spain.
+Local Spanish establishments obviously teach in Spanish, and qualifications obtained enable kids to go on to university, technical education and training on the Island and in Spain.
 This may be a good option if:

-– Your children are of primary school age
+– Your children are of primary age

 – You want your children to be fluent in Spanish